200percentmicky/chadmusic/README.md

 * Add multiple filters to the player.
 * Alter filter values during playback.
 * Unlimited volume! 😂👌
-    - There is no limit to how high you can set the volume.
-You can set it to 1000000%.
-(Though why would you want to?)
 * Hide tracks by silently adding them. 🤫
-    - Perfect for trolling your friends, or for hosting game nights.
 * DJ commands to control the player.
     - Queue and track length limits.
     - Advanced queue management.